 “Baby is only suckling for comfort”, “that’s not good”, “take baby off so you are not the only one to sooth baby”, “you are a human pacifier”, “you will be stuck with this forever, “it is a terrible habit’: “use a dummy for that’:…

-Haven’t we all heard things like this from others?!
+Haven’t we all heard things like this about comfort feeding from others?!
 And it probably made us question whether or not we are doing it right.
 Actually, allowing your baby to comfort suckle is very good and the best thing you can do!
 Here are reasons why:

 - Babies go to the breast for many reasons.
 They’re hungry or thirsty, they’re tired, they’re scared or hurt, they’re feeling overwhelmed.
 All of these are equally valid reasons for a baby to nurse.

 - If we are putting arbitrary limits on breastfeeding it is made much more difficult.
 It is already hard for a new mama to learn about breastfeeding, what is normal and what is not.
 Don’t listen to advice like this, your baby needs you for all the reasons above and that is natural.

 - Comments like this are based on old schedules about feeding and are not valid.